stevegrossi/stevegrossi.github.io/source/posts/2014-09-06-how-to-write-css-that-scales.html.markdown

 ### Avoid ID Selectors

-IDs in HTML are fine as anchors, but ID selectors in CSS have a slew of downsides:
+IDs in HTML are fine as anchors, but ID selectors in CSS have several downsides:

 - They're heavily weighted (10x more than classes), and thus very difficult to override their styles.
 (If you're not familiar with the mechanics of specificity in CSS, Chris Coyier has [a nice explanation](http://css-tricks.com/specifics-on-css-specificity/), as much of what follows will reference the concept.)
 - IDs can appear only once in HTML (and bugs with duplicate IDs are notoriously hard to pin down).
 Even if you think a page will only ever have one `#banner`, eventually someone will ask you to add a second, and switching styles from `#banner` to `.banner` can be hairy for the reasons in the previous bullet.
+- IDs are great for linking to sections of a page in HTML.
+But if you target them with CSS, you limit your ability to use them like that.
+There have been times when I've wanted to link directly to a contact section of the about page with `/about#contact` by giving that section an ID of "contact", but couldn't because someone had applied CSS to a single-contact listing on another page with `#contact`.

 ### Avoid Nesting Rules

 - According to Mozilla, the descendent selector (i.e. the space in a rule like `.something h3`) is [the least performant selector in CSS](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS#Avoid_the_descendant_selector.21).
 - As with ID selectors, descendent selectors also add specificity to your styles which can make them difficult to override.
-- Nesting rules as a practice leads to bloated CSS.
+- Nesting rules as a practice leads to extra, unnecessary CSS.
 If all you need is `.header a`, don't use `.header nav ul a` (even if Sass makes it *really* easy to write the latter).
-And for the same reason and more, `.header-link` is a better choice than `.header a`.
+And for the same reason and more, adding a class of `.header-link` to the `<a>` is a better choice than selecting it with `.header a`.

 ### Avoid Qualifying Selectors With Elements